arcan1s/ahriman/CONTRIBUTING.md

 Again, the most checks can be performed by `make check` command, though some additional guidelines must be applied:

 * Every class, every function (including private and protected), every attribute must be documented.
 The project follows [Google style documentation](https://google.github.io/styleguide/pyguide.html).
 The only exception is local functions.
-* Correct way to document function, if section is empty, e.g. no notes or there are no args, it should be omitted:
+* Correct way to document function (if a section is empty, e.g. no notes or there are no args, it should be omitted) is the following:

     ```python
     def foo(argument: str, *, flag: bool = False) -> int: